-Contracting has been a popular employment strategy both opted by businesses and working professionals.
+Contracting has been a popular employment strategy both by businesses and working professionals.
 Contractors can provide enormous benefits to your company, but non-permanent hires also present challenges in management.

 “While it was predominantly a mainstay hiring solution for low-cost employment previously, we have observed a huge demand for contract staffing solutions for different sectors.
 That demand has also grown across all employment levels,” explains Marlinda Zulkifli, Head of Page Contracting Malaysia.